 Schreiner’s Songkeeper Program has three major components:

-- Development of the next generation to join this legacy – through the Schreiner Songkeepers Learning Community, where instruction is provided by a dozen or more professional songwriters acting as guest faculty who will augment the classroom experience by utilizing the Schreiner campus’s multiple live performance venues and state-of-the-art recording studio, and partnership with the community-based Big Seed program;
+- Development of the next generation to join this legacy – through the Schreiner Songkeepers Program, where instruction is provided by a dozen or more professional songwriters acting as guest faculty who will augment the classroom experience by utilizing the Schreiner campus’s multiple live performance venues and state-of-the-art recording studio, and partnership with the community-based Big Seed program;

 - Expanding opportunities for the Kerrville and Hill Country community to experience performances of original music by world class songwriters – through the production of